Film Review: Actors excel in I, Tonya

 As original as it is, this only really succeeds in giving the film a slightly confused and disjointed narrative.

-It is Allison Janney however who rightfully garnered the most praise for her show stealing turn as Tonya’s stoney faced mother.
+But it is Allison Janney who has rightfully garnered the most praise for her show-stealing turn as Tonya’s stoney faced mother.

 I, Tonya is darkly funny in places but it would be stretching things to call it a comedy.